Arghutsyan-Yerkaynabazuk, Sofya Vasili

 Educator, Cultural Activist

-Born in Tiflis (Tbilisi), in a traditional aristocratic family, she lost her father at a young age and spent her childhood under the care of her grandfather, who was an eloquent speaker and a great story-teller.
-Later Sofya frequently recalled her grandfather’s tales and shared them with her students.
+Sofya Arghutsyan-Yerkaynabazuk was born into a traditional aristocratic family in Tiflis (Tbilisi).
+She lost her father at a young age and spent her childhood under the care of her grandfather, who was an eloquent speaker and a great storyteller.
+Sofya frequently recalled her grandfather’s tales and shared them with her students throughout her life.

-She donated her family property in the village of Sanahin to the local inhabitants.
-In 1905 with her personal funding she opened a school there, which was in operation until 1921.
+She donated her family property in the village of Sanahin to the locals.
+In 1905, she funded the opening of a school, which operated until 1921.

-In her pedagogical activities Sofya Arghutsyan-Yerkaynabazuk followed the motto: “The road is the children’s, theirs is the future.”
-She paid a great deal of attention to the independence of children, to their correct and balanced intellectual and mental development, through games, theatrical performances and role‑playing.
-She emphasized the importance of work, and tried to develop among her students love for creative activity and nature.
+In her pedagogical activities, Sofya Arghutsyan-Yerkaynabazuk followed the motto: “The road is the children’s, theirs is the future.”
+She paid a great deal of attention to children’s independence and correct and balanced intellectual and mental development through games, theatrical performances, and role‑playing.
+She emphasized the importance of work and tried to develop a love for creative activity and nature among her students.

-Sofya implemented her programs not only through practical activities, but also by writing textbooks and manuals: “The Armenian National School and the Teacher’s Role in It,” “Discipline and Punishment in Schools,” “A Children’s Garden” (1905), “Literacy in a Kindergarten” (1916), etc. Sofya Arghutsyan-Yerkaynabazuk played an active role in the cultural and public life of her society.
-She was a founding member and president of the Armenian “Teachers’ Society.”
-She initiated the opening of the “Mankakan Ashkharh” (Children’s World) Club, in 1908.
+Sofya implemented her programs through practical activities and by writing textbooks and manuals.
+Some of which are “The Armenian National School and the Teacher’s Role in it,” “Discipline and Punishment in Schools,” “A Children’s Garden” (1905), and “Literacy in a Kindergarten” (1916).

 Prepared by the Central State Archives, Republic of Armenia